npm/npm/doc/config.md

 The location to install global items.
 If set on the command line, then it forces non-global commands to run in the specified folder.

+### production

+* Default: false
+* Type: Boolean

+Set to true to run in "production" mode.

+1. devDependencies are not installed at the topmost level when running local `npm install` without any arguments.
+2. Set the NODE_ENV="production" for lifecycle scripts.

 ### proxy

 * Default: `HTTP_PROXY` or `http_proxy` environment variable, or null